yasserprogamer/TNTBot-HelpCenter/README.md

 There many ways to find TNT Bot rules but we will recommend this:<br/>

 - **Directly from GitHub**: You are on the Official TNT Bot help center repository.
 Well you are able to find rules and helps here!
 That all you need to do is: open file [TNTBotRules.MD](https://github.com/yasserprogamer/TNTBot-HelpCenter/blob/main/TNTBotRules.MD) After done!
 You just have to read rules only and follow or keep it on mind!<br/>

 - **Read it from Official website of TNT Bot**: That may will not work sometimes.
 If site go down or page has moved or on updating you may not be able to read rules.
 That all you need to do is just opening this link: https://yasserprogamer.000webhostapp.com/rules# (We may change URL link soon).
 You are able to download PDF File or open the original link from browser or application or read it exactly from the webpage.<br/>

+### How to appeal for Bot punishment

+You have to visit our website to make an appeal and we will get notification at our Discord server or Email.
+If you want to make one please visit: https://yasserprogamer.000webhostapp.com/appeal

+You have to do:

+- Choose the punishment you got<br/>
+- Submit your information of Discord & punishment
+- Tell us why we should unpunish you?
+- Confirm you are 13 years old or over
+- Complete Google recaptcha challenge before submit
+- Click Submit button and Done!
+- Wait until we respond (we will send you message in DM using our Bot if you didn't write your email)

 # 🔗 Important links